 Contact Eliza for photography, video production and editing services.

-Katherine Coviello holds a fashion design certificate from Santa Rosa Junior College.
+Katherine Coviello holds a fashion design certificate from Santa Rosa Junior College and is currently studying design and communications at UC Davis.
 She helped design, edit, and market Paris in Oakland, designed and built the website for Hemenway Productions, and interned at Little Four in Sebastopol, an artisan boutique where she worked on production of original clothing designs.
-She served as Associate Producer on the documentary film, The Way to Hawassa, including contributing cinematography, still photography, graphic design, and her editorial eye to the project.
-She is currently studying design and communications at UC Davis.
+She currently oversees the industrial sewing room at UC Davis, and is working as a graphic designer for Aria communications.
+Katherine served as Associate Producer on the documentary film, The Way to Hawassa, including contributing cinematography, still photography, graphic design, and her editorial eye to the project.